Indicia-Team/support_files/Dwc Exporter/readme.md

   meta.xml file.
 * datasetIdSampleAttrId - ID of the sample attribute which holds the datasetID value.
 * basisOfRecord - optional, defaults to "HumanObservation".
+* repeatExport - optional.
+Allows a single configuration file to define a set of several similar exports, for example you might want to create a series of exports which are identical but divide the data by country.
+Provide an array, containing an object per export file with properties that will be merged with the top-level configuration provided in the configuration.
+E.g. you can specify `datasetName` in the `repeatExport` property's objects to define a different dataset name per file.
+You can also use the `surveyId` and `higherGeographyId` filter shortcut options to easily divide the files on either survey or location.
+An example of the `repeatExport` configuration is provided in the file `config/export-example-occurrence-bulk.json`.

 # Metafile